krother/software-engineering-python/legacy_code.md

 #### The former developer
 Do you have a chance to meet the former developer once per week?
 Daily?
 Whenever you need?
 Is he able to support you directly during a transition period?
 Can you meet face-to-face?

-The importance of face-to-face conversation is frequently underestimated.
-There are companies where remote work is ubiquitous, like [37signals](http://www.37signals.com).
-As long as the work is easy, this is fine.
-However, taking over legacy code is easy.
-This is why we emphasize looking the other person in the eye.

 #### Other developers
 Are the more people who have worked with the code?
 Are they still actively involved?
 A co-developer is a valuable source of information, because often they view the code from a similar perspective as you.